precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-configure.md

 #### Behavior with "faces-meshes"

-When using "faces-meshes", the behavior in unchanged and the z-component is simply discarded.
+When using `faces-mesh`, the behavior in unchanged and the z-component is simply discarded.

 ### Nearest-projection mapping